 In 2017, a District Judge in Manhattan ruled that a group of individuals could seek damages for injuries they suffered when NYPD officers deliberately aimed an LRAD device at them during a 2014 Black Lives Matter protest.
 While the police argued that an LRAD should not legally be considered an "instrument of force," the court ruled that its use of the LRAD in this case constituted excessive force.
 The NYPD agreed to add a section to its administrative guide on when and how to use the device.
 Although other police departments have similarly limited or more clearly defined the use of LRADs, agencies throughout the country continue to use the devices with little to no oversight.

 Different models of the LRAD are also used by the U.S. military, the Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE), and Customs and Border Protection (CBP), and have been deployed abroad by police and military personnel in, for example, Australia, Canada, Columbia, Georgia, Germany, India, Iraq, Israel, Kazakhstan, Morocco, the Netherlands, Oman, Poland, Saudi Arabia, Senegal, Spain, Turkey, Turkmenistan, and the UK.

-Genasys’ flagship product, the sonic weapon Long Range Acoustic Device (LRAD), has been used by the Israeli military against Palestinian civilians in the occupied Palestinian territory.
-Commonly known in the Israeli military as "The Scream," the LRAD is routinely used by the Israeli military in the occupied West Bank to attack Palestinian protestors, according to Who Profits.
+Outside of the U.S., the LRAD has been used by the Israeli military against Palestinian civilians in the occupied Palestinian territory.
+Known in Israel as "The Scream," the LRAD is routinely used by the Israeli military in the occupied West Bank to attack Palestinian protestors, according to Who Profits.
 In 2011, the Israeli Ministry of Defense ordered $293,000 worth of LRAD 100X and 500X systems.